-Something is definitely rotten in the state of Denmark (Australia) when a manager running a major Australian hospital’s information systems looks at buying a hospital-wide electronic medical records (EMR) system then decides instead to buy a surgical robot for one of their busy theatres.
+Something is going wrong when a manager running a major Australian hospital information systems looks at buying a hospital-wide electronic medical records (EMR) system then decides instead to buy a surgical robot for one of their busy theatres.

 You might question the competence of such a manager given the supposedly vital role EMRs promise in terms of both both safety and hospital efficiency.